gitusergb/swimlane-UI/README.md

 ## Features

-- **Create New Tasks:** Add a new task to one of the swimlanes (To Do, In Progress, Done) by clicking the "Create A Block" button.
+- **Create New Blocks:** Add a new block to one of the swimlanes (To Do, In Progress, Done) by clicking the "Create A Block" button.
-- **Edit Tasks:** Modify task details by clicking the "Edit" button within each task card.
+- **Edit Blocks:** Modify block details by clicking the "Edit" button within each block card.
-- **Delete Tasks:** Remove a task by clicking the "Delete" button within each task card.
+- **Delete Blocks:** Remove a block by clicking the "Delete" button within each block card.
-- **Filter Tasks:** Search for tasks by title using the filter input above the swimlanes.
+- **Filter Blocks:** Search for blocks by title using the filter input above the swimlanes.
-- **Timestamp:** Each task shows when it was created and last updated.
+- **Timestamp:** Each block shows when it was created and last updated.
-- **Swimlanes:** Tasks are visually separated into three distinct columns:
+- **Swimlanes:** blocks are visually separated into three distinct columns:
-  - **To Do**: For tasks that are yet to be started.
+  - **To Do**: For blocks that are yet to be started.
-  - **In Progress**: For tasks currently being worked on.
+  - **In Progress**: For blocks currently being worked on.
-  - **Done**: For completed tasks.
+  - **Done**: For completed blocks.
-- **drag-and-drop:** It has drag-and-drop functionality to move tasks between swimlanes.
+- **drag-and-drop:** It has drag-and-drop functionality to move blocks between swimlanes.
 ---